 July 30, 1991 – Axl Rose throws a fit when his limo driver is cited for an illegal left turn as he was driving the singer to a Guns N’ Roses show at the Forum in Los Angeles.
 Axl tells the Inglewood policeman that he will cancel the concert unless he tears up the ticket.
 Police say they agreed, fearing a riot might erupt if the show did not go on.
 Axl’s publicist later says, “Before a show, Axl is volatile.
 It’s a sensitive time and . . . someone had told the limo driver to turn left.”
 Later, the police reviewed the case and issue the driver a $60 ticket.

 July 30, 2006 – 15 years later, Axl is unable to finish a concert at London’s Wembley Arena due to low blood pressure.
-Former Skid Row singer Sebastian Bach sings the final two songs in the set.
+Former Skid Row singer Sebastian Bach sings the final two songs of the set.